tarwn/lessthandot-hugo/blogs/content/posts/2012-03-28-report-builder-3-0-map.md

 ![][11]

-Click Finish and you&#8217;ll be taken back to the main screen.
+Click Finish and you'll be taken back to the main screen.
 Now, you can see two layers have been added to the map.

 ![][12]

 Click Run to view the results.

-Here, you&#8217;ll see a point for each city that has a store.
+Here, you'll see a point for each city that has a store.
 Each point has a different marker (circle, square, pin, etc.) The color of the marker is going to vary based on the amount of sales – the lowest (Endicott) is white, the highest (Melville) is red.

 ![][13]